 - The basketball the IHSAA will be using in IHSAA tournaments for the 2023-2024 season will be the Spalding LEGACY.

 19. Overtime: Overtime games in grades 9-12 will be ½ the regular quarter time (ex.
 8 minute periods, 4 minute overtime; 7 minute periods, 3 ½ minute periods.)

 22nd Game Requests

 We have three basic criteria in determining whether or not a 22nd game is approved.
 A majority of requests deal with conference alignment in which teams have left a conference leaving schools in that conference short of contests.
 All 22nd games need to be approved by our office.
 The school requesting a 22nd game for their opponent needs to write a letter to our office requesting that 22nd game along with providing the date and site of the contest.
 22nd game requests are only done on a one-year basis, and only for extenuating circumstances.

 Regulations Governing Basketball Clinics

-Basketball clinics may be held provided they are sanctioned by the IHSAA and the teams invited will only play two quarters consisting of eight minutes each.
+Basketball clinics may be held provided they are sanctioned by the IHSAA and the teams invited will be permitted four quarters consisting of eight minutes each.
 The clinic must have clinicians and the primary purpose is to include the techniques of coaching.
 Teams cannot play in a clinic until the date of the first legal game.

 Game Protests Not Upheld